* $2 trillion investor coalition challenges fast food giants such as McDonald’s and Domino’s to counter growth of antibiotic resistance.

 Hermes Investment Management, Strathclyde Pension Fund, Coller Capital, Calvert Research and Management, Dignity Health, Martin Currie Investment Ltd, Dana Investment Advisors, Mirova, Impax AM, Pax World, Trinity Health,Walden Asset Management, Everence and the Praxis Mutual Funds, EdenTree Investment Management Ltd., Trillium Asset Management, Boston Common Asset Management, The Sustainability Group of Loring, Wolcott & Coolidge, CFB Methodist Church, Civic Capital Group, LLC, Christian Super, Etica SGR, First Affirmative Financial Network, Northwest Coalition for Responsible Investment, Zevin Asset Management, Seventh Generation Interfaith Inc., Green Century Capital Management, Friends Fiduciary Corporation, Joseph Rowntree Charitable Trust, Sonen Capital, Clean Yield Asset Management, Northstar Asset Management, Natural Investments LLC, Progressive Asset Management, Maryknoll Sisters, WHEB Group, Mennonite Education Agency, Barrow Cadbury Trust, Sisters of St. Francis of Philadelphia, Congregation of St. Basil, Swift Foundation, Dominican Sisters of Sparkill, NY, Midwest Coalition for Responsible Investment, C-Quadrat Asset Management GmBH, Congregation of Sisters of St. Agnes, Adrian Dominican Sisters, Australian Ethical, Christopher Reynolds, Congregation of St. Joseph, Region VI Coalition for Responsible Investment, Dominican Sisters Grand Rapid, Goodfunds Wealth Management, ICCR, Jeremy Coller Foundation, The JMG Foundation, Lankelly Chase, The Polden-Puckham Charitable Foundation, Mercy Investment Services, ShareAction, Sisters of Charity, BVM Sisters of the Presentation of the BVM, Socially Responsible Investor Coalition (SRIC), Solaris, Sustainable Investment Partners, Tri-State Coalition for Responsible Investment.

 The FAIRR Initiative is a collaborative investor network.
-It aims to raise awareness of the material impacts factory farming and poor animal welfare can have on investment portfolios, and works to help investors share knowledge and form collaborative engagements on these issues. www.fairr.org
+It aims to raise awareness of the material impacts factory farming and poor animal welfare can have on investment portfolios, and works to help investors share knowledge and form collaborative engagements on these issues. test.fairr.org